The-ProxyFox-Group/MarKt/README.md

-# A template for Kotlin using Gradle and JDK 17

-## A Note On Licensing
-You are allowed to license this template under any and all licenses, without ristriction.
+# MarKt
+A Discord-compliant Markdown parser and truncation tool